At 18 weeks pregnant, you’re well into your second trimester. Here’s what is happening with you and your baby:

 You should also contact your doctor before taking any new medications or herbal remedies.

 At 18 weeks, you’re almost halfway through your pregnancy.
-In the upcoming weeks, your belly will continue to grow, as will the bond you and your baby share.
+In the upcoming weeks, your belly will continue to grow.